polkastats/polkastats/README.md

 - PostgreSQL
 - Hasura GraphQL server
 - Parity Polkadot client
-- Nodejs crawler
+- Node.js crawler
+- Substrate API Sidecar

 ### Hasura console

-After that you can access to Hasura console at http://server_ip_address:8082 and login as admin using the password you previously set in `HASURA_GRAPHQL_ADMIN_SECRET`
+After that you can access to Hasura console at http://server_ip_address:8082 and login as admin using the password you previously set in `HASURA_GRAPHQL_ADMIN_SECRET` environment variable.

 ### Nginx configuration